 The number of imports entering the United States far outstrips the products we export.
 While popular sentiment recently has demanded more U.S.-made goods, there are reasons we continue to buy across borders:

-- Availability: Certain goods can’t be grown or produced in the U.S. - think some produce, textiles and luxury items.
+- Availability: Some things we just can’t grow or make in the U.S. These may include certain produce, textiles and luxury goods.

-- Check with an attorney - Have an attorneyreview all paperwork and contracts, including items such as import tax and shipping procedures.
+- Have an attorney check the contract, including checking for items like import tax and shipping procedures.

 - Increased sales and profits

 - Reduced dependence on domestic markets

 - Boost in sales potential of existing product lines

 Alternatively, exporting does carry some disadvantages.
 Be prepared to: